NickBlow/Mythras-charsheet/app/content/cults.md

 - Sense great disturbances affecting Wookiee communities

 Additionally, the forest itself seems to protect you: when in natural environments, you may spend a luck point to have the terrain itself intervene on your behalf (vines entangle enemies, roots trip pursuers, branches obscure you from sight, etc.).

-**Special:** If you find and reunite with a lost family member (such as a daughter), the emotional and spiritual reunion grants you +1d6 to Willpower (up to species maximum) as your purpose and hope are renewed.